BEHRAAMM/ImageRecognition/README.md

 # ImageRecognition
-Malignant and Benign Tumor Classification
+Malignant and Benign Tumor Classification on the basis of CT/MR Images